Canadian police find 6 people dead in a house in Ottawa and arrest a suspect | Law-Order

 - Canada

-Police in Canada's capital, Ottawa, are investigating the deaths of six people including four children and two adults found in a house in the southern part of the city.
+Police in Canada's capital, Ottawa, were investigating Thursday the deaths of six people including four children and two adults found in a house in the southern part of the city.

 A seventh person is in hospital with serious, but non-life-threatening injuries.